SebastienRaeymaekers/SebastienRaeymaekers/README.md

 ## Hi there, welcome to my github profile! 👋

-Computer science student specializing in Artificial Intelligence based in Leuven, Belgium. <br/>
+I'm a computer science student specializing in Artificial Intelligence based in Leuven, Belgium. <br/>

 ### Working with: